How To Write a Cannabis Cultivation Business Plan

 Variable expenses scale with your production, yet you can often reduce them by being more efficient.

-For indoor and greenhouse cultivators, the largest variable expenses are hourly labor and utility payments, followed by nutrient spend and growing media.
-Your cultivation manager has great control over these costs, and how they utilize this budget will speak to their expertise.
+For indoor and greenhouse cultivators, the largest variable expenses are hourly labor and utility payments, followed by nutrient spending and growing media.
+Labor costs have surged in recent years, rising to around $14-$25 per hour in 2023.

 Invest for Success